nfredmond/DOT-Dashboard/README.md

 - OpenAI API key (for AI features and Agents SDK)
 - Anthropic API key (optional, for Claude models)

+### Database Options

+Planning Manager v5 supports two database options:

+1. **Supabase Database (Default)**: A fully-featured PostgreSQL database hosted on Supabase with PostGIS support for geospatial data.
+This option requires a Supabase account and provides real-time synchronization, multi-user collaboration, and advanced querying capabilities.

+2. **Offline Database**: A local IndexedDB-based database that operates entirely within the browser.
+This option is ideal for:
+   - Agencies with strict data sovereignty requirements
+   - Deployment scenarios with limited internet connectivity
+   - Field workers who need to operate in offline environments
+   - Organizations that prefer to maintain data locally

+The offline database provides core functionality without requiring an external database service.
+It includes synchronization mechanisms for transferring data between online and offline modes when needed.

+See [OFFLINE_DATABASE.md](OFFLINE_DATABASE.md) for complete documentation on the offline database option.

 ### Installation

 1. Clone the repository: